Qiskit-Extensions/mthree/docs/balanced.rst

  .. jupyter-execute::

     backend = FakeAthens()
-    mit = mthree.M3Mitigation(backend)
+    mit = mthree.M3Mitigation(backend, method='balanced')
     mit.cals_from_system(shots=10000)

 Will sample each qubit error rate `10000` times regardless of which method is used.
 Moreover, this also yields a calibration process whose overhead is independent of the number of qubits used.
+Note that, when using a simulator or "fake" device, M3 defaults to `independent` calibration mode for efficiency.
+As such, to enable `balanced` calibration on a simulator one must explicitly set the `method`` as done above.